jlyles8/jlyles8.github.io/_pages/about.md

 Outside of medicine and research, I enjoy weightlifting, training Muay Thai, watching UFC, following basketball, and spending time with family and friends.

-I actually think this style would fit your website even better than the original because it reads as an aspiring physician-scientist rather than as someone already established in academia.
-It also leaves room for your page to grow as you add publications, research, and future accomplishments.